-Death registrations in Scotland were sourced from the NRS register of deaths [5] for the period 01 January 2014 to 31 December 2016.
-Estimates were reported as three-year annual averages across this time period to help smooth out fluctuations in annual estimates.
-Death records were allocated to each geographical area on the basis of an individual's postcode of residence.
-Therefore local estimates of fatal burden reflect the most recently recorded local area residency of an individual when they died.
+Death registrations in Scotland were sourced from the NRS register of deaths [4] for the period 01 January 2014 to 31 December 2019.
+Death records were allocated to each geographical area based on an individual's postcode of residence at time of death.
+Therefore, sub-national area estimates of early death (YLL) reflect the most recently recorded local area residency of an individual when they died.